 We provide free information and support to those with macular disease, along with their family and friends, to help people retain their independence.

-Our helpline offers confidential information and advice for people with macular conditions, as well as their family and friends.
-Our helpline is open Monday to Friday 9am – 5pm.
+Our Helpline offers confidential information and advice for people with macular conditions, as well as their family and friends.
+Our Helpline is open Monday to Friday 9am – 5pm.

 Read or listen to our range of patient information about macular conditions

-Daily Living Champions visit support groups and events to help people with everyday tasks, which can help make living with central vision loss that little bit easier.
+Gadget guides visit support groups and events to help people with everyday tasks, which can help make living with central vision loss that little bit easier.